phirestalker/ytmusic-sync/Readme.md

 After cloning this repository, you will need to copy request headers from your browser.
 This program uses a great project named ytmusicapi to interact with YT Music.
 I will link to their setup instructions as they are relevant here: https://ytmusicapi.readthedocs.io/en/latest/setup.html#authenticated-requests

+NOTE: on Macos terminal app you will need to copy the headers and then run `pbpaste | python3 ytmusic-sync.py`

 ## Usage
 ```
 Available commands are: